-The Durham Cool team actively contributes to and maintains another website called I Ching Guidance.
-The IChing Guidance website was established to provide insight into the 4,000 year old oracle, I Ching (comprised of 64 divination Hexagrams).
-The IChing guidance website is dedicated to propogating a broad spectrum of original spiritual content.
-We encourage readers of Durham Cool to visit I Ching Guidance, the yin to Durham Ccol’s Yang.
+The Cool Media, LLC team actively contributes to and maintains another website called I Ching Guidance.
+The IChing Guidance website was established to provide insight into the 4,000-year-old oracle, I Ching (comprised of 64 divination Hexagrams).
+The IChing guidance website is dedicated to propagating a broad spectrum of original spiritual content.
+We encourage readers of Durham Cool to visit I Ching Guidance, the yin to Durham Cool’s Yang.

 Among the many forms of divination is a cleromancy method using the I Ching (易經, yì jīng) or Book of Changes.
 I Ching consists of sixty-four hexagrams and commentary upon those symbols.
 Each hexagram is six lines, each one of which is either yin (represented by a broken line) or yang (a solid line).
 By randomly generating the six lines by one or other of various methods and then reading the commentary associated with the resulting hexagram, the sense(s) of that commentary is (are) then used as an oracle.